-On February 21st I’ll be hosting a class all about emergencies in the carriage called “Runaway.”
-I’ll share some of tips, advice, and stories on carriage driving accidents.
+If want to know what you should be prepared to do in an emergency, check out the class “Runaway.”
+I share some of tips, advice, and stories on carriage driving accidents.
 We’ll cover various gear checks and training that you can do to avoid dangerous situations.
 Of course, we’ll also talk about what to do when the situations arise anyway.

 In the meantime, I hope you have a safe weekend.
 I’m headed to slopes.
 I think I’ll practice a few ‘self arrests’ while I’m there!

 P.S.
 Don’t worry, I’m a better skier than I was 15 years ago!

 I am glad to know that you continue to ski, sky dive and drive horses.
 All are sports that take courage.